miyagi-sensei/s193/README.md

 6 2
 aaabbb
 ```
 3. Sometimes you run out of letters.
-Also what if K=3 were the case in this sample?
-The circular nature of the menu needs to be dealt with.<br>
+The circular nature of the menu contributes to the difficulty.<br>
 ```
 3 2
 bbb